prezi/itsitsdangerous/README.md

 itsitsdangerous
 ===============

 Minimal Haskell clone of Python's `itsdangerous` library.
+It allows you to easily interact with services signed with original library.

 ## Python bindings and testing